SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 Outputs: Plot of the chosen accessions.

 # Issues to resolve: <br>
-Fig1 and 6 require the actual image data, which we don't include because it is enermous <br>
-Proposed solution: Don't include Fig1.R because it is just 6 fotos and for Fig 6 only include the graph. <br>
 Some early scripts still use the old file "sat.accesions.out".
 This is just a very small text file with all the LKIDs we use.
 This should either be replaced by a sheet in "supplemental_data.xlsx" or be included. <br>
 I vote for it to be included, because the supplemental_data.xlsx is only used for the figues.
-I don't want to use it for the early scripts because it is more or less the result.
+I don't want to use it for the early scripts because it is supposed to represent the result of the early scripts.